florenthemmi/ckanext-oaipmh/README.rst

 The steps to install harvester, add the extension name 'oaipmh_harvester' to the configuration option 'ckan.plugins' of the CKAN ini file in use.

+In any case, you should already have "harvest ckan_harvester" in the configuration option.

 After this restart CKAN.
+Then navigate to '/harvest' to see your existing harvest sources.
-Then navigate to '/harvest', add a harvesting source.
+Navigate to '/harvest/new' to add a new harvesting source.
 For this source do:
   * Fill in URL to a OAI-PMH repository.
   * Select 'Source Type' to be 'OAI-PMH'.